annechanyk/GKE-Transaction-Assistant-Anthosie/README.md

 ## Deployment
-This project is deployed on GKE using the original BOA deployment scripts and manifests, with the `frontend` container image updated to `gcr.io/gke-hackathon/frontend:v-ultimate1`.
+This project is deployed on GKE using the original BoA deployment scripts and manifests, with the `frontend` container image updated to `gcr.io/gke-hackathon/frontend:v-ultimate1`.

 ## Key Takeaways
 Building this project was an amazing deep-dive into the world of cloud-native development.
 Here are a few things that really stood out to me:
 * **Microservices in Practice:**
-Seeing how BOA splits everything into small, focused services made it click.
+Seeing how BoA splits everything into small, focused services made it click.
 It was so much easier to work on one piece (like the frontend) without worrying about breaking the entire system.
 * **Power of GKE:**
 It is thrilling to realize how much work GKE handles behind the scenes.
 From networking all the services together to making sure they stay running, it let me focus on building features instead of managing the infrastructure.
 * **UX Challenge of AI:**